wubetam/pipeline/README.md

 # pipeline
-This is demo pipe line using sppring boot , jenkins and docker
+This is demo pipe line using spring boot , jenkins and docker